ratpack/ratpack/README.md

 If you save the above code in `hello.groovy` and run it on the command line, it will start your app in Jetty on port 5000.

+You can also use the 'runapp.groovy' script to auto restart your app when there are changes in the directory.

+    groovy scripts/runapp.groovy appdir/hello.groovy appdir

 POST and Other Verbs
 --------------------